Sonictherocketman/johnny-cache/README.md

 This caching proxy is meant to be a forward proxy between your servers and the public internet.
 Responses from any requests are heavily cached using a variety of methods.

+Johnny Cache also supports persisting the request cache across restarts with no additional configuration.

 ## Supported Caching Methods